badlogic/mariozechner.at/src/posts/2025-04-20-boxie/index.md

 <img src="./media/top-2.png" style="width: 100%;">

 The bottom is pretty unremarkable.
-It features a bay for the 3 AAA NiMH batteries, a few spacers so positioning the top on the bottom is easy, and a weird little contraption consisting of what looks like a rod and two screw holes.
+It features a bay for the 3 AAA NiMH batteries, a few spacers to make positioning the top on the bottom easier, and a weird little contraption consisting of what looks like a rod and two screw holes.
 Here's what that's for.

 <video src="./media/switch_320.mp4" controls style="width:320px;height:auto;display:block;margin:0 auto;"></video>